Self-referential humor

 Self-referential humor, also known as self-reflexive humor, self-aware humor, or meta humor, is a type of comedic expression that—either directed toward some other subject, or openly directed toward itself—is self-referential in some way, intentionally alluding to the very person who is expressing the humor in a comedic fashion, or to some specific aspect of that same comedic expression.
+Here, meta is used to describe that the joke explicitly talks about other jokes, a usage similar to the words metadata (data about data), metatheatrics (a play within a play as in Hamlet) and metafiction.
 Self-referential humor expressed discreetly and surrealistically is a form of bathos.
 In general, self-referential humor often uses hypocrisy, oxymoron, or paradox to create a contradictory or otherwise absurd situation that is humorous to the audience.

 History

 Old Comedy of Classical Athens is held to be the first—in the extant sources—form of self-referential comedy.
 Aristophanes, whose plays form the only remaining fragments of Old Comedy, used fantastical plots, grotesque and inhuman masks and status reversals of characters to slander prominent politicians and court his audience's approval.

-Self-referential humor was popularized by Douglas Hofstadter who wrote several books on the subject of self-reference, the term meta has come to be used, particularly in art, to refer to something that is self-referential.
+Douglas Hofstadter wrote several books on the subject of self-reference; the term meta has come to be used, particularly in art, to refer to something that is self-referential.

-Classification
+Meta-jokes

 Meta-jokes are a popular form of humor.
-They contain several somewhat different, but related categories: joke templates, self-referential jokes, and jokes about jokes (meta-humour).
+They contain several somewhat different, but related categories: joke templates, class-referential jokes, self-referential jokes and jokes about jokes.